How Tall Is An Upright Piano: Types & Dimensions

 Article - Why A Spinet Piano is Different than Upright Pianos

 Firstly, let's take a look at the smallest vertical pianos, which are Spinets.
+These types of pianos are known for their ornate furniture designs, often kept for their decorative value.

 Spinet pianos are the smallest types of pianos and measure between 35 to 40 inches in height.
+They’re hardly any taller than 3 feet tall!

 These small pianos must use an indirect blow action due to the smaller size of its cabinet, which is considered to be of lesser quality compared with full size actions and make it impossible to correctly play through difficult passages.

 While they often are the most affordable upright piano option, the downside of spinets is the quality of the sound.
+It sounds more like a toy than a professional instrument when played.

 Upright acoustic pianos that are shorter than 43 inches are designed for small spaces and as a result of their small size produce a sound that lacks richness of tone.
+On the bright side, spinet owners love them for how they look in the living room.

 Taller models can create more harmonic overtones, making them ideal for larger rooms or professional spaces.